 - Automatic update distribution

 - Release Channels

-Oculus has simplified the requirements and Virtual Reality Checks (VRCs) required to appear on the Oculus App Lab.
-A number of requirements in order to land on the official store have been removed:
+Meta has simplified the requirements and Virtual Reality Checks (VRCs) required to appear on the Oculus App Lab.
+Several requirement to land on the official store have been removed:

 - Apps do not have to run for 45 minutes without entering thermal throttling Power Save mode.